dosleam/holbertonschool-simple_shell/README.md

 # ./hsh

 ## DESCRIPTION
-A simple shell is a minimalist command interpreter focused on executing essential tasks such as process management and command execution.
-Its streamlined design makes it ideal for environments where simplicity and efficiency are prioritized.
+*A simple shell is a minimalist command interpreter focused on executing essential tasks such as process management and command execution.
+Its streamlined design makes it ideal for environments where simplicity and efficiency are prioritized.*

 ## INSTALLATION
 git clone https://github.com/dosleam/holbertonschool-simple_shell.git

 ## COMPILATION
 To compile this project, use the following command:
-<p style="color: orange;">**'gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh'**</p>
+*'gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh'*

 ## REQUIREMENTS
 - Allowed editors: vi, vim, emacs